Home Compare CAT vs METSO.HE

 Caterpillar vs Metso Oyj: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Caterpillar carrying a narrow edge on growth.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+Metso Oyj still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CAT: Russell 1000, METSO.HE: STOXX 600).